use-inkubator/Ecosystem-Grants/applications/WASM_contract_decoder.md

 -   Engagement
     -   a well-informed community is more likely to be involved in the building programs on a given chain and in ongoing activities
     -   access to insights allows the community to actively promote chain in social media, at events and in ordinary media

+### Ink!
+Ecosystem Impact

+In order to enable smart contracts analytics for Ink! builders, there needs to be a solution allowing infrastructure apps such as Tokenguard, Polkaholic and others decode on-chain contract activity.
+Currently there's no solution that would allow indexing on-chain data from Ink! smart contracts into normalized data available for parsing and presenting insights to dApp builders & creators in Ink!.

+As an effect, most of Ink! teams that we spoke with, are wasting hundreds of hours and thousands of $ to build their own indexing solutions and maintain them which effectively defocuses them from building and developing user-centric features.
+Most of these solutions are hard to maintain and manage, increasing the technological debt of each project.

+Tokenguard proposes to create a universal smart contract decoding solution based on SubSquid technology which currently offers the most flawless indexing experience that could be used by any Ink! builder out there.
+The code can also be used by analytics tools created in the space.

 ### Project Details